Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Introduction

 \section{Introduction}

-Research in the modeling and control of multi-agent systems (MAS) attempts to describe how the decisions of individuals translates into group behavior.
-For example, consider social media interactions, financial markets with liquidity providers, and robot swarms collaborating on a common goal \cite{dorri2018multi}.
-Regulators who aim to achieve objectives on the system must therefore understand these interactions in designing satisfactory control policies.
+\bluethree{Research in the modeling and control of multi-agent systems (MAS) attempts to describe how the decisions of individuals translates into group behavior.
+For example, consider social media interactions \cite{le2022socialbots}, energy management of microgrids \cite{fang2021multi}, and cooperative control of autonomous vehicles \cite{chen2021graph}.
+Related problems include consensus formation \cite{zhu2023neural}, adversarial agents \cite{zhang2020robust}, and the related computational challenges as the number of agents grows \cite{carmona2023model}.
+Regulators who aim to achieve objectives on the system must therefore understand these interactions in designing satisfactory control policies.}

-In this work we consider hierarchical control of MAS behavior where the agents' decision processes are affected by a central planner (CP).
-The agents select actions in pursuit of their local objectives, but their decisions may be altered by the CP's exerted controls.
-For example, the CP might control a bandwidth budget, or they might select different pricing schemes that affect the agents.
-If the objective of the CP is aligned with those of the agents, then the problem reduces to a centralized solution approach for the local agent policies.
-Otherwise, the agents will act to best achieve their local objectives given the constraints imposed.
+\bluethree{In this work we consider hierarchical control of MAS behavior where the agents' decision processes are affected by a central planner (CP).
+The agents select actions in pursuit of local objectives, but these decisions are impacted by a global control, such as a bandwidth budget or pricing schemes.
 The CP selects actions with the purpose of corralling the agents' choices and thus controlling the resulting stochastic process to a desired outcome.
-To achieve this goal, the CP must consider their own control capabilities, the actions of the agents, and the limitations of the problem in terms of visibility, data, and computation ability.
+If the objective of the CP is aligned with those of the agents, then this formulation reduces to a centralized solution approach to find local policies.
+To achieve this goal, the CP considers their control capabilities, the agents' actions, and the problem limitations in terms of visibility, data, and computation ability. }